stBecker/obsidian-fast-sync/README.md

 ### Using Docker (Recommended)

-The easiest way to set up the Fast Sync backend is using Docker Compose:
+The easiest way to set up the FastSync backend is using Docker Compose:

 1. Clone or download the repository
 2. Create a `.env` file in the repository root with the following variables (optional):